OsamaM0/FullyRag/backend/README.md

-# PolyRAG Backend Service
+# FullyRAG Backend Service

-**Backend service for PolyRAG - AI agent service built with LangGraph and FastAPI**
+**Backend service for FullyRAG - AI agent service built with LangGraph and FastAPI**

-This is the backend/API service that powers the PolyRAG agentic RAG system.
+This is the backend/API service that powers the FullyRAG agentic RAG system.
 It provides REST API endpoints for AI agent interactions, document processing, RAG operations, and conversation management.

 ## 🚀 Features